Heywarde History, Family Crest & Coats of Arms

 - Origins Available:

-Heywarde is one of the thousands of new names that the Norman Conquest brought to England in 1066.
-It is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The Anglo-Saxons of Britain first developed the name Heywarde.
+It was a name given to someone who was a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."